sgignoux/sicp-solutions.net/content/post/SICP-Solution-Exercise-1-25.md

 > required when computing with fixnums.

 These large numbers are called
-[Arbitrary-precision arithmetic](https://en.wikipedia.org/wiki/Arbitrary-precision_arithmetic) or bignum arithmetic and on top of taking memory space, they are much slower to perform.
+[Arbitrary-precision arithmetic](https://en.wikipedia.org/wiki/Arbitrary-precision_arithmetic) or bignum arithmetic.
+On top of taking large memory space, computation on `bignum` are much slower to perform than on `fixnum`.
 To quote the above Wikipedia article:

 > Arbitrary-precision arithmetic is considerably slower than arithmetic using numbers
 > that fit entirely within processor registers, since the latter are usually implemented